This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases. For more info, read my Disclosure Policy.

 Twenty-eight years later, and Charlie has followed in her father’s footsteps to become a lawyer herself — the ideal good daughter.
 But when violence comes to Pikeville again — and a shocking tragedy leaves the whole town traumatized — Charlie is plunged into a nightmare.
 Not only is she the first witness on the scene, but it’s a case that unleashes the terrible memories she’s spent so long trying to suppress.
 Because the shocking truth about the crime that destroyed her family nearly thirty years ago won’t stay buried forever…

 Packed with twists and turns, brimming with emotion and heart, The Good Daughter is fiction at its most thrilling.

 The Quinn’s lives are changed one day when two masked men attack their home.
 The mother and two daughters, Charlotte and Samantha, are home when the men attack.
 The father, a defense attorney, has made many enemies over the years, but this attack devastates his whole family.
 Fast-forward twenty-eight years after the attack.
 Charlotte has become an attorney, like her father.
 She practices law in the same small town she grew up in and has stayed close to her father.
 One morning, violence comes to their small town again, and Charlotte is a witness.
 The recent violence brings back disturbing memories of the attack on her family, and reveals old secrets.

-There is a good deal of violence in this book.
+There is a good deal of violence in The Good Daughter.
 The opening sequence of events (flashback on the attack on The Quinns), the recent violent event, and occasional flashbacks throughout the story.
 Some of it’s graphic, so not for the squeamish.